-- Power consumption is critical in a wide range of applications: if a computer is running on battery, then its autonomy is limited by the weight and size of the battery; if it runs on AC power then the energy it uses has a significant cost, and generates problems like heat dissipation.
+- Power consumption: if a computer is running on battery, then its autonomy is limited by the weight and size of the battery; if it runs on AC power then the energy it uses has a significant cost, and generates problems like heat dissipation.

 - The availability of multi-core and massively parallel architectures opens many possible application scenarios, but poses also formidable challenges in terms of programming approaches and skill requirements.